ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.tado/README.md

 **This adapter uses Sentry libraries to automatically report exceptions and code errors to the developers.** For more details and for information how to disable the error reporting see [Sentry-Plugin Documentation](https://github.com/ioBroker/plugin-sentry#plugin-sentry)!
 Sentry reporting is used starting with js-controller 3.0.

-## TADO° X
+## Tado° X
-Tado X **is currently not supported** by this adapter.
-The adapter supports Tado V3, V3+ and V2.
+Basic support for Tado° X available.
-If someone is supporting to add Tado X functionality, raise a ticket or send an email to <myiobrokeradapters@gmail.com>.
-You will need to support some debugging session and interact with the adapter developer.
+If your setup is not working, please raise a [ticket](https://github.com/DrozmotiX/ioBroker.tado/issues/new?assignees=HGlab01&labels=enhancement&projects=&template=Enhancement.md&title=).
+You will need to support some debugging session and interact with the adapter developer to improve Tado° X features.

-## Things you can steer
+## Things you can steer on Tado° V3+, V3, V2
 | State | Description |
 | ----- | ----------- |
 | tado.[x].[yyyyyy].Rooms.[z].setting.power | Turn device on/off |